ahausamm/o222-serverless/imageresize/lambda/README.md

 Imageresize - Lambdafunction
 -------

 This function automatically resizes an image from the source bucket.
-After resizing the function upload the smaller image bucket with  "-resized" at the end.
+After resizing the function uploads the smaller image in the bucket with  "-resized" at the end.

 S3
 -------